coord-e/slide-type-class-impl/PITCHME.md

 ### To-do?

-- Introduce type constractor with kind "* -> Constraint" in class declaration
+- Introduce type constractor with kind `* -> Constraint` in class declaration
 - Introduce "Type Constraint" for
   * overloaded name, and
   * functions which contrain constrainted name appears in it